Deltares/imod_coupler/README.md

     ```

     Configure rclone to access the Deltares MinIO server.
 You can use the same
-    access key and secret access key as used for DVC.
+    access key and secret access key as used for DVC:

     ```sh
     rclone config
     ```

-    Your rclone.conf file should look like this:
+    Your rclone.conf file should look like as follows.
+Note that in this case
+    the remote is named ``minio``:

     ```
     [minio]